rajatgoyal715/Mapper/README.md

 # Mapper
-Manage key-value pairs in one click by add, reading or deleting mappings.
+Manage key-value pairs in one click by adding, reading or deleting mappings.

 ## Getting Started
 - Fork this repository.